scaleoutsean/awesome-solidfire/README.md

 - See the [official integration](https://docs.servicenow.com/bundle/rome-it-operations-management/page/product/service-mapping/reference/solidfire-storage-pattern.html) by ServiceNow
 - Another way, not proven but [looks doable](https://scaleoutsean.github.io/2021/12/14/integrate-solidfire-with-servicenow.html), is indirectly through Elasticsearch-ServiceNow integration
   - This would require SolidFire log redirection with structured logging and alerting in Elasticsearch (a recipe can be found [in this post](https://scaleoutsean.github.io/2021/10/18/solidfire-syslog-filebeat-logstash-elk-stack.html))
   - Alternatively, and especially if you're interested in making use of SNMP traps - see under SNMP for more - there's a ["mega post" on all things SolidFire SNMP](https://scaleoutsean.github.io/2021/07/19/solidfire-mib-snmp-monitoring.html) which shows how SolidFire events can be filtered and used to create alerts.
-SNMP Traps can be sent to Elastic with Telegraph SNMP Trap plugin.
-There's no detailed how-to for that, but there's a post for SolidFire SNMP with Telegraph [here](https://scaleoutsean.github.io/2021/08/13/solidfire-snmp-v3-grafana.html).
-You'd have to use a different plugin (SNMP Traps for Telegraph) or [Logstash SNMP Trap plugin](https://www.elastic.co/guide/en/logstash/current/plugins-inputs-snmptrap.html) or something similar.
+SNMP Traps can be sent to Elastic with Telegraf SNMP Trap plugin.
+There's no detailed how-to for that, but there's a post for SolidFire SNMP with Telegraf [here](https://scaleoutsean.github.io/2021/08/13/solidfire-snmp-v3-grafana.html).
+You'd have to use a different plugin (SNMP Traps for Telegraf) or [Logstash SNMP Trap plugin](https://www.elastic.co/guide/en/logstash/current/plugins-inputs-snmptrap.html) or something similar.

 #### Zabbix